dannguyen/dmv-vanity-plate-rejections/README.md

 [governmentattic.org](http://www.governmentattic.org/StateDMV-ForbidPlates.html) and [MuckRock](https://www.muckrock.com/news/archives/2014/may/05/vanity-plate-rejections-whats-your-state/) have independently tried to collect this information with varying success.
 This repo will collect and parse their efforts and maybe try to follow up with the holdouts.

+Here's a CSV with what's been collected so far: [checklist.csv](checklist.csv)

 # Past work